Shriya-Commits/Cyberdefenders-SOC-Analyst-Level-1-Walkthrough/README.md

-# CyberDefenders-WebStrikeLabs-Walkthrough
+# CyberDefenders-SOC Analyst Level 1-Walkthrough
-Notes and Solutions for the SOC Analyst WebStrike Labs on CyberDefenders
+Notes and Steps for the SOC Analyst Level 1 Labs on CyberDefenders